2021 Valorant Champions: Qualified teams

-A total of 16 teams qualified for Champions.
-The winner of the Stage 3 Masters automatically qualified for the event, 11 teams qualified through circuit points, and four teams qualified through a "Last Chance Qualifier".

 Group stage

 The group stage ran from December 1 to 7, 2022.
 Groups were decided based on teams' achievements in competitions of Valorant Challengers and Valorant Masters, circuit point, and estimated strength for each region.
 All 16 teams are divided into 4 groups of four teams each playing in a GSL-style double-elimination format.
 Games were held in a best-of-three series, and only the top two teams in each group qualified for the playoffs.